List of streets in the San Gabriel Valley

 This is a list of streets in San Gabriel Valley, California.
 They are grouped by type: arterial thoroughfares, commercial corridors, and other streets.

 Arterial thoroughfares

 Atlantic Boulevard

 Atlantic Boulevard starts at Randolph Street in Maywood, as a northern continuation of Atlantic Avenue, which is itself a continuation of Los Robles Avenue.
 The entire 30.3 mi route runs from Ocean Boulevard in Long Beach to Huntington Drive in Pasadena.
 It passes through Vernon, Commerce, Eastside Los Angeles, East Los Angeles, Monterey Park, and Alhambra.

 Garfield Avenue

 Garfield Avenue starts in the city of Paramount as a northern continuation of Cherry Avenue.
-It runs north though Bell Gardens, Commerce, Montebello, Monterey Park, and Alhambra before terminating in South Pasadena.
+It runs north through Bell Gardens, Commerce, Montebello, Monterey Park, and Alhambra before terminating in South Pasadena.

 Garvey Avenue

 Garvey Avenue runs east from Ramona Boulevard in Alhambra to Monterey Park, Rosemead, before terminating at Durfee Avenue and the San Bernardino Freeway in El Monte.

 Huntington Drive

 Huntington Drive heads about 16.4 mi east from Mission Road and Soto Street in Los Angeles to |Foothill Boulevard at the Azusa–Irwindale line.
 Portions of Huntington Drive follow the historic U.S. Route 66.